KSEHano/BSc-Thesis/Thesis.md

 \subsubsection{Participants}

 The participants were all professional translators, most of them have worked for Wiezeke Consulting in the past.
 Wiezeke consulting also recruited them from all available translators they now for those language pairs.
 There were five translators per language pair.
+The translators were all women for German ages 51 to 60 and three women and two men for Czech ages 31 to 40 except for one person who was 18 to 30 years old.
 I had to exclude three datasets from the Czech study because they were only partly done.

-- Demographics some more
+One German participant did not answer the demographics questions but was still included because they answered all the translation questions.
+All translators were native in the target languages and translatied from English to German or English to Czech.